 Participants must register and submit their $50 registration fees through iAngler before the Captain’s meeting.
-A link to registration will be provided.
+Register here.

 - The Catch:

 Tarpon must be caught on manually operated tackle by one angler.
 Anglers may only fish up to 8 tarpon rods.

 The “Team” on the boat, using prudent judgment, may assist the junior if necessary, keeping in mind that the junior is the one “catching” the fish.
 The type of assistance that may be given would be removing the rod from the rod holder, adjusting the drag, maneuvering the fish around the motor, anchor rope, and stepping in for an exhausted junior.

 - The Release:

 A fish shall be considered “released” when the fish is under control boat side and the angler or his/her designee has removed the hook, broke or cut the leader below the swivel, with the leader in hand.
 Leaders will be no longer than ten feet long.
 Fish under 48 inches estimated length are not considered eligible.
 All tarpon must swim away, no dead tarpon will be entered in the tournament.
 The time released is the time at which the photo is submitted to iAngler.

 - Submitting to iAngler:

 All releases must be submitted through the iAngler app.
 To submit your release, open the iAngler app and submit a photo of the tarpon within one hour of the release.
 Photographs must include both the tarpon and the leader in hand.
 In the event that either object (tarpon or leader in hand) is missing from the photo, it will be rejected.
 Upon rejection, the angler will have the opportunity to provide video evidence of the release to the board of directors for further evaluation.